-A single voice consists of a on/off lever switch and a LED above is indicating its’ state.
-Rotary switch underneath serves for changing the beat division for a voice, according to the global tempo.
-Master clock is set by the silver knob in the lower part and indicated by the yellow LED, blinking each 1/4th of the beat.
+A single voice consists of an on/off lever switch and a LED above is indicating its’ state.
+The rotary switch underneath serves for changing the beat division for a voice, according to the global tempo.
+The Master clock is set by the silver knob in the lower part and indicated by the yellow LED, blinking each 1/4th of the beat.
 Next to it is a momentary push button, that lets you tap the tempo for the master clock, as can be seen on various drum machines or groove boxes.
-It comes handy when you're jamming with someone, or want to sync to the song you're listening to.
+It comes in handy when you're jamming with someone, or want to sync to the song you're listening to.

-CKCK is works in two modes – synchronised and asynchronous, both providing different results.
-Synchronous is making all the voices synced to their global metronome, asynchronous lets the user offset the layer by the amount spent changing the note division manually.
+CKCK is working in two modes – synchronized and asynchronous, both providing different results.
+Synchronous is making all the voices synced to the master tempo, asynchronous lets the user offset the layer by the amount of time spent changing the note division manually.

 Brain & logic

 In the first semester I have worked with Pure Data and I wanted to take it to another level by using and mastering Max.
 The brain of CKCK is a Max patch, controlling the Arduino using Firmata drivers.